sass/sass/doc-src/SASS_REFERENCE.md

         .ie6 #main #sidebar {
           margin-left: 40%; }

-### Attribute Namespaces
+### Property Namespaces

-CSS has quite a few attributes that are in "namespaces;" for instance, `font-family`, `font-size`, and `font-weight` are all in the `font` namespace.
+CSS has quite a few properties that are in "namespaces;" for instance, `font-family`, `font-size`, and `font-weight` are all in the `font` namespace.
-In CSS, if you want to set a bunch of attributes in the same namespace, you have to type it out each time.
+In CSS, if you want to set a bunch of properties in the same namespace, you have to type it out each time.
-Sass offers a shortcut for this: just write the namespace one, then indent each of the sub-attributes within it.
+Sass offers a shortcut for this: just write the namespace one, then indent each of the sub-properties within it.
 For example:

     .funky